dierickster/Working-with-nodeMCU-and-friends/README.md

 A major hurdle was that it is a true 3V3 device, which required some kind of voltage leveling when you want to program it with USB from a PC.
 After a while cheap programming interfaces arrived on the market.
 Additionally the Arduino community quickly brought us the possibility to program a ESP8266 as an Arduino sketch, where ESP8266 must be selected as the target board (mimicing an Arduino).

-Now the original family of cheap ESP8266 boards could be programmed more easy with the use of an additional breakout board, while it would run it *sketch* afterwards without it.
+Now the original family of cheap ESP8266 boards could be programmed with the use of an additional breakout board, while it would run its *sketch* afterwards without it.
 A drawback of the original family of cheap ESP8266 boards is that they offers only a few of the GPIO pins to the outside world, while much more are available internally.
 For most small hobby projects this is sufficient, but limiting for others.
 Programming a sketch in the Arduino *C*-like language is considered awkward by some due to its technical nature.

 With the introduction of *nodeMCU* and its associated development boards, some of the drawbacks were mitigated.
 Current development boards, which are commonly refered to as *nodeMCU*, piggyback the ESP32 board, which is a newer and more elaborated version of the original ESP8266 boards.